sam-kmn/rick-n-morty-characters/README.md

 # [Rick and Morty Characters](https://samkmn-rickandmorty.netlify.app/)

-## Overview
->Simple project powered by [Rick and Morty API](https://rickandmortyapi.com/), built for easy access to characters from Rick and Morty series.
+Simple project powered by [Rick and Morty API](https://rickandmortyapi.com/), built for easy access to characters from Rick and Morty series.

 ![Screenshot](/Screenshots/Screenshot.png "Screenshot")